staticbackendhq/site/content/blog/20210113-example-collaborative-websocket.md

 </form>
 ```

-Since StaticBackend both the login and register endpoints accept an email and a
+Since both the `login` and `register` endpoints accept an email and a
 password, we can use the same form with two different buttons.

 Let's handle this in JavaScript: